LibFewShot: A Comprehensive Library for Few-shot Learning: Introduction

-However, the question ``\textit{Is such a kind of meta- or episodic-training paradigm really responsible and optimal for the FSL problem?}'' has been raised recently by the community.
-Some recent works~\cite{BertinettoHTV19_R2D2,ChenLKWH19,dhillon2020baseline,chen2020new,TianWKTI20_RFS} have attempted to rethink this question.
-For example,~\cite{ChenLKWH19} finds that a simple baseline method, \emph{i.e.,} pre-training $+$ fine-tuning, can obtain competitive results when compared with the meta- or episodic-training paradigm based methods.
-Similarly,~\cite{TianWKTI20_RFS} proposes an improved baseline method by using logistic regression as the linear classifier in the fine-tuning phase, which surprisingly achieves the state of the art.
+However, the question ``\textit{Is meta- or episodic-training paradigm really crucial and optimal for the FSL problem?}'' has been raised recently by the community.
+Some recent works~\cite{BertinettoHTV19_R2D2,ChenLKWH19,dhillon2020baseline,chen2020new,TianWKTI20_RFS} have attempted to answer this question.
+For example, \cite{ChenLKWH19} finds that a simple baseline method, \emph{i.e.,} pre-training $+$ test-tuning (called non-episodic based methods), can obtain competitive results when compared with the meta- or episodic-training paradigm based methods.
+Similarly, \cite{TianWKTI20_RFS} proposes an improved baseline method by using logistic regression as the linear classifier in the test-tuning phase, which surprisingly achieves the state of the art.
+Therefore, \textit{can we conclude that the meta- or episodic-training paradigm is indeed NOT necessary for FSL?}

-\textit{Can we conclude that the meta- or episodic-training paradigm is NOT necessary for FSL?} To answer this question, we may need to carefully review the progress of FSL in recent years.
-Unfortunately, compared with investigating this question, we find that the latest research more tends to investigate and introduce more generic techniques or ``tricks'', such as data augmentation, knowledge distillation~\cite{TianWKTI20_RFS,rajasegaran2020self_SKD}, self-supervision~\cite{gidaris2019boosting,SuMH20_selfSupervision} and Mixup~\cite{Mangla20_S2M2_mixup}, into FSL.
-We understand that these findings are undoubtedly valuable and inspiring, and these techniques are \textit{nontrivial} and need to be specially studied for the setting of FSL.
-However, these techniques or tricks are somewhat universal and essentially can be applied to other existing FSL methods or even other topics.
-Comparatively, the above fundamental and intrinsic questions of FSL have not been well investigated in the recent literature.